amd/aocl-compression/docs/README.md

 It supports the dynamic dispatcher feature that executes the most optimal function variant implemented using Function Multi-versioning thereby offering a single optimized library portable across different x86 CPU architectures.
-AOCL Compression framework is developed in C for UNIX® and Windows® based systems.
+AOCL-Compression framework is developed in C for UNIX® and Windows® based systems.
 A test suite is provided for the validation and performance benchmarking of the supported compression and decompression methods.
 This suite also supports the benchmarking of IPP compression methods, such as, lz4, lz4hc, zlib and bzip2.